PayUMEA/prestashop-1.7/README.md

 </p>

 # payu-mea-rpp-prestashop-v1.7
-PayU's updated plugin for PrestaShop v1.7.x.x.
+PayU plugin for PrestaShop v1.7.x.

 Please note that PHP SOAP extension is required for the plugin to work.
 Other requirements include running Apache 2+ with PHP 5.4+, if in doubt contact your hosting provider.